named-data/ndn-dot-net/INSTALL.md

 ## Integration tests

 To run the integration tests, The local NFD must be running.
-Add `ndn-dot-net.dll` (or the src files, see above).
-Then add all of the files in the folder `<NDN-DOT-NET root>/tests/integration_tests` .
+Add the src files (see above).
+Then add all of the files in the folder
+`<NDN-DOT-NET root>/tests/integration_tests` .
 Also add `<NDN-DOT-NET root>/tests/junit-dot-net.cs` (a JUnit utility) and `<NDN-DOT-NET root>/tests/run-integration-tests.cs` (which has the `main` method).
 Finally, the executable needs to access the test files.
 In a terminal change directory